 - To run HVM virtual machines, all CPUs must have virtualization enabled.

-In addition to the hardware prerequisites identified above, there are a number of other configuration prerequisites for a server joining a pool:
+In addition to the hardware prerequisites, there are several other prerequisites for a server that joins a pool:

 - Its system clock must be synchronized to the pool master (for example, via NTP).

-- It may not be a member of an existing resource pool.
+- It cannot be a member of an existing resource pool.

-- It may not have any running or suspended VMs or any active operations in progress on its VMs, such as shutting down or exporting; all VMs must be shut down before a server can join a pool.
+- It cannot have any running or suspended VMs or any active operations in progress on its VMs.
+All VMs must be shut down before a server can join a pool.

-- It may not have any shared storage already configured.
+- It cannot have any shared storage already configured.

-- It may not have a bonded management interface.
-You will need to reconfigure the joining server’s management interface and move it back on to a physical NIC before joining the pool, then reconfigure it again once the server has successfully joined the pool; see Configuring IP Addresses.
+- It cannot have a bonded management interface.
+Reconfigure the joining server’s management interface and move it back on to a physical NIC before joining the pool.
+After the server has successfully joined the pool, you can reconfigure it.
+For more information, see Configuring IP Addresses.

-- It must be running the same version of XenServer software, at the same patch level, as servers already in the pool.
+- It must be running the same version of Citrix Hypervisor software, at the same patch level, as the servers already in the pool.

-- It must be configured with the same supplemental pack(s) as the servers already in the pool.
-Supplemental packs are used to install add-on software into dom0 (XenServer control domain).
-To prevent inconsistencies in the user experience across a pool, it is necessary to have the same supplemental packs at the same revision installed on all the servers in the pool.
+- It must be configured with the same supplemental packs as the servers already in the pool.
+Supplemental packs are used to install add-on software into dom0 (Citrix Hypervisor control domain).
+To prevent inconsistencies in the user experience across a pool, ensure you install the same supplemental packs at the same revision on all the servers in the pool.

-- It must have the same XenServer license as the servers already in the pool.
-For example, you cannot add a server with XenServer Standard license to an existing resource pool containing servers with XenServer Enterprise Edition or other licenses.
+- It must have the same Citrix Hypervisor license as the servers already in the pool.
+For example, you cannot add a server with Citrix Hypervisor Standard Edition license to an existing resource pool that contains servers with Citrix Hypervisor Premium Edition.
 You can change the license of any pool members after joining the pool.
 The server with the lowest license determines the features available to all members in the pool.
-For more information about licensing, see About XenServer Licensing.
+For more information about licensing, see About Citrix Hypervisor Licensing.

 A homogeneous resource pool is an aggregate of servers with identical CPUs.
-In addition to the pool requirements stated above, CPUs on a server joining a homogeneous resource pool must be the same (in terms of vendor, model, and features) as the CPUs on servers already in the pool.
+In addition to the requirements in the preceding sections, a server that joins a homogeneous pool must have the same CPUs as those servers already in the pool.
+CPUs are considered the same if they have the same vendor, model, and features.

-XenServer enables expanding deployments over time by allowing disparate host hardware to be joined into a resource pool, known as heterogeneous resource pools.
-Heterogeneous resource pools are made possible by leveraging technologies in Intel (FlexMigration) and AMD (Extended Migration) CPUs that provide CPU “masking” or “leveling”.
+Citrix Hypervisor enables expanding deployments over time by allowing disparate host hardware to be joined into a resource pool, known as heterogeneous resource pools.
+Heterogeneous resource pools are made possible by applying technologies in Intel (FlexMigration) and AMD (Extended Migration) CPUs that provide CPU “masking” or “leveling”.
 These features allow a CPU to be configured to appear as providing a different make, model, or functionality than it actually does.
-This enables you to create pools of hosts with disparate CPUs but still safely support live migrations.
-Servers joining heterogeneous pools should meet the following requirements:
+This capability enables you to create pools of hosts with disparate CPUs but still safely support live migrations.
+Servers joining heterogeneous pools must meet the following requirements:

-- the CPUs of the server joining the pool must be of the same vendor (that is, AMD, Intel) as the CPUs on servers already in the pool, though the specific type, (family, model and stepping numbers) need not be.
+- The CPUs of the server that joins the pool must be of the same vendor (AMD, Intel) as the CPUs on servers already in the pool.
+However, the specific type of CPU (family, model, and stepping numbers) is note required to be the same.

-XenServer simplifies the support for heterogeneous pools.
-In XenServer 6.5 and earlier versions, a new pool member with a feature set different to that of the pool had to be CPU masked by users before it was allowed to join the pool.
-Starting with XenServer 7.0, servers can be added to existing resource pools, irrespective of the underlying CPU type (as long as the CPU is from the same vendor family).
+Citrix Hypervisor simplifies the support for heterogeneous pools.
+You can add servers to existing resource pools, irrespective of the underlying CPU type, as long as the CPU is from the same vendor family.
 The pool feature set is dynamically calculated every time: